CloudLabs-MCW/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Close your browser (or use an alternative), and launch a browser is **InPrivate or Incognito mode**.
 Navigate to the **Call Center Administration** website.

 2. The browser will redirect to the non-branded Access Control logon URL.
 You can log on with your Microsoft account or the **Contoso test user** you created earlier.

+>**Note:** For first Login you may be prompted to change the password, Provide a new password to continue with the lab.

     ![Microsoft login prompt.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image144.png "Microsoft login prompt")